 I acquired my Bachelors of Science in Zoology and Masters of Science in Biology from McGill University (Quebec, Canada).
 I then embarked on a research career in conservation genetics, followed by a pivot into biomedicine, specifically the field of cancer research.
-My current research studies naturally-occurring cancers in dogs to help develop therapies for humans.
+I currently manage clinical trials at the Buffett Cancer Center in Omaha, Nebraska.

 I recently obtained my Masters of Business Administration from the Gies College of Business at the University of Illinois Urbana-Champaign, and was inducted into the Beta Gamma Sigma Business Honors Society.
 I now look forward to combining my scientific and business expertise towards innovating and managing breakthrough ideas, services and products to help advance science.